A member of the firm’s Corporate Services practice group, Greg Chriss is skilled in tax law, estate planning, and employee benefits.

 With a background in economics and an advanced legal degree in taxation, Greg is an incredibly knowledgeable resource for his clients, providing counsel on tax implications and compliance.
-He also advises on succession planning, using key tools and strategies to protect his clients’ assets, as well as employee benefits and executive compensation matters.
+He also advises on estate plans, using key tools and strategies to protect his clients’ assets, as well as employee benefits and executive compensation matters.

 Before joining Armstrong Teasdale full time, Greg was a law clerk at the firm.
 He also worked as a student attorney at the Washington University School of Law Low-Income Taxpayer Clinic where he represented low-income taxpayers in connection with tax controversies.
 In addition, Greg held various tax- and legal-related internships at firms in Virginia and Washington, D.C.